webpack-contrib/webpack-bundle-analyzer/README.md

   // In `static` mode single HTML file with bundle report will be generated.
   // In `disabled` mode you can use this plugin to just generate Webpack Stats JSON file by setting `generateStatsFile` to `true`.
   analyzerMode: 'server',
-  // Port that will be used by in `server` mode to start HTTP server.
+  // Port that will be used in `server` mode to start HTTP server.
   analyzerPort: 8888,
   // Path to bundle report file that will be generated in `static` mode.
-  // If relative path is provided, it will be relative to bundles output directory
+  // Relative to bundles output directory.
   reportFilename: 'report.html',
   // Automatically open report in default browser
   openAnalyzer: true,